Either/Or (Kierkegaard book): Later reception

 In contemporary times, Either/Or received new life as a grand philosophical work with the publication of Alasdair MacIntyre's After Virtue (1981), where MacIntyre situates Either/Or as an attempt to capture the Enlightenment spirit set forth by David Hume and Immanuel Kant.
 After Virtue renewed Either/Or as an important ethical text in the Kantian vein, as mentioned previously.
 Although MacIntyre accuses Victor Eremita of failing to provide a criterion for one to adopt an ethical way of life, many scholars have since replied to MacIntyre's accusation in Kierkegaard After MacIntyre.

+In popular culture

+The 1997 Elliott Smith album Either/Or derives its name from Either/Or, reflecting Smith's interest in philosophy, which he studied at Hampshire College in Massachusetts.
+The novel Either/Or by Elif Batuman is named after Kierkegaard's Either/Or, and the main character reflects on the themes of Kierkegaard's work within the book.